Skip Navigation

 Dr. Cable’s research interests also include ‘weird’ life and prebiotic chemistry.
 She has performed laboratory experiments to study the liquid hydrocarbon lakes of Titan, a moon of Saturn.
 She and colleagues were the first to discover a co-crystal, the equivalent of a ‘hydrated mineral’, made exclusively of organics that may exist on Titan’s surface.
 This work has led to the inception of a new field, Titan ‘petrology’.
 This work could yield clues to organic reservoirs on Titan that life could potentially exploit.

 In addition to biomarker sensor design and the search for ‘weird’ life, Morgan has also explored several extreme environments on Earth that serve as analogs for other places in the solar system, such as Mars.
-She was involved in research expeditions to the driest desert in the world, the Atacama Desert in Chile, and to the summit of Mt.
-Kilimanjaro in Tanzania.
+She has been involved in research expeditions to the driest desert in the world (the Atacama Desert) in Chile, the summit of Mt.
+Kilimanjaro in Tanzania, and fumarole-generated ice caves of the Mount Meager Volcano in Canada.
 Morgan has also co-led a team of young researchers on multiple expeditions to Iceland to study how life colonizes a fresh lava field.
 The goal of this work is to inform future Mars sample return missions in terms of sample selection, preservation and analysis.

 Education